|

 which, after a thousand years or so,

-rose upon the foundations of its
+rose upon and incorporated the foundations of its

-Roman predecessor
+Roman predecessor,

 was